EzequielTartaglia/CIT326/W2/W02 Scenario - Exploring the Data Dictionary.md

     ```sql

-    -- Identify which columns have "name" in the column's name thoughout all tables in your database
+    -- Identify which columns have "name" in the column's name throughout all tables in your database

     -- For WideWorldImporters
     SELECT c.name AS columnName, t.name AS tableName, c.max_length AS maxLength